Jahia/server-availability-manager/README.md

 ## Monitoring health

-The module also provides insights about a platform's health and can help trigger alerts or pay attention to key components that might need close attention.
+The module also provides insights about a platform's health and can help trigger alerts when key components need some attention.

 Available via GraphQL or REST, the module can be triggered at will with minimal impact on the platform load, additional probes can be developed to provide more information to the monitoring systems.